ForeLookARC/NYCU_AIoT_PD_foot_pressure_sensing_insole/README.md

 ##### To run Raspberry Pi 3
 - Run `RPi_server_right.py` on right foot Raspberry Pi 3
-- Press `log in` button to log in or sign up your account
+- Press `log in` or `sign up` button to log in or sign up your account
 <img src="doc/screenshots/RPi_log_in.png" alt="login" width="30%"/>

 - Press `start` button to create a TCP socket server